100TH ANNIVERSARY COUNTDOWN:

 • Before leaving a bunker, players should carefully fill up and smooth over any holes and footprints made by them and any nearby made by others including kangaroo paw prints etc.

-• It is the Policy of the Gailes Golf Club that all bunker rakes be replaced onto the yellow tee lines marked on the ground outside each bunker.
-It is the player’s responsibility to replace each rake in the appropriate holder as found.
+• It is the policy of the Gailes Golf Club that all bunker rakes be replaced in the direction of play in the bunker.

 • When raking a bunker, please rake towards direction of play initially so that a hole is not created eventually in that spot which makes it ever so much harder for successive players.